namithap10/TeCoNeRV/docs/evaluation.md

 Overlap-specific options:

-- `overlap_h`, `overlap_w` — overlap in pixels along each spatial dimension
+- `overlap_h`, `overlap_w` - overlap in pixels along each spatial dimension
-- `blend_overlap` — reconstruction mode for overlapping regions:
+- `blend_overlap` - reconstruction mode for overlapping regions:
   - `false`: each output pixel is assigned to exactly one patch by cropping the overlap region
   - `true`: overlap regions are blended with spatial weights; this results in lower decoding speed
-- `chunk_pred_batch_size` — number of patch-tubelets processed together; reduce to lower peak memory at some throughput cost
+- `chunk_pred_batch_size` - number of patch-tubelets processed together; reduce to lower GPU memory usage at some throughput cost

 The released overlap script uses `input_size 720x1280`, `tubelet_size 160x320`, `overlap_h 20`, `overlap_w 20`, and `blend_overlap false`.

-## Saving Weights or Residuals
+## Saving Hyponet Predictions and Residuals

 To store hyponet weight predictions to disk rather than only compute metrics, use the weight-saver trainers: